microsoft/live-share/docs/use/vs.md

 ### Ending the collaboration session

-As a host, you can can stop sharing completely and end the collaboration session by clicking the share / session state button (in the upper right hand corner in VS or the status bar in VS Code) and selecting "End Collaboration Session".
+As a host, you can can stop sharing completely and end the collaboration session by clicking the share / session state button (in the upper right hand corner) and selecting "End Collaboration Session".

 ![Stop sharing](../media/vs-stop-sharing.png)